jallen89/theia-replay-client/readme.md

 * Reachability Analsys -- The server is running reachability analysis.
 * Finished -- The query is finished, and the Kafka topic contains the Provenance records.
+* Timeout -- The query did was timed out.

 #### List all queries made
-You can locate the query ID for all queries using the `list` command:
+You can locate the query ID for all queries using the `show` command:

 ```
 $ theia-client show